irkode/irkode/_posts/2022-05-15-manjaro-xfce-resize-border.md

 # What about the window title bar

 The title bar is harder to style.
 There are icons inside with overlay the border.
 Unfortunately the icons are not defined with transparency but special colored for _Matcha-sea_.
-The result when just changing the border images looks a little awkward.
+The result when just changing the border images and colors looks a little awkward.

-Also it depends it might be affected by the underlying _Gtk_ - It's more than just a simple border definition.
+Also this might be affected by the underlying _Gtk_ - It's more than just a simple border definition.
 Resize usually is done on the changed three borders, so that's it for now.

 Maybe later.

 # Special Applications

 Some applications create their own style or use the Gtk ones.
-I dunno how this is works. sometimes you may tweak that at least partly.
+Sometimes you may tweak that at least partly.

 ## Chromium